Trinity Church (Brentwood)

 Trinity Church (formerly Peniel Pentecostal Church) is a church in Pilgrims Hatch in England.
 The church was founded by Michael Reid, who served as pastor of the church until stepping down in 2008, following various controversies.
-It is currently led by its former assistant pastor, Peter Linnecar.

 Doctrine

 Peniel Church described itself as an independent Pentecostal Christian church.
 Over the years, it aligned itself with and subsequently distanced itself from a number of Christian organisations, including the Assemblies of God and the International Communion of Charismatic Churches (ICCC).
 For a time the church was a member of the Evangelical Alliance (EA), but disputes between the EA and the leadership of the church resulted in the church leaving the EA.
 Under the new leadership, it has now been welcomed back into the EA.

 Due to the patriarchal values of the church, women in the Peniel Church were obliged to dress in clothes that were seen as 'feminine', such as dresses and skirts.